matrix-org/matrix-spec-proposals/proposals/4202-user-reporting.md

   implementation and leverages existing APIs.

 - **New Federation Endpoint**: Define a new federation endpoint specifically for reporting user profiles.
-This adds complexity and is unnecessary if the existing mechanisms can be used.
+This adds complexity and is unnecessary if the existing mechanisms can be used, however some clients may offer the ability to view user profiles outside of a room context and therefore require a reporting method not tied to a specific room event.

 ## Dependencies